RockasMockas/bones_volleyball/README.md

    cargo run
    ```

-3. In both game windows, click on "Online Play" and select an input delay.
+3. In both game windows, select "Online Play" and choose an input delay.

 4. Enjoy a basic 1v1 volleyball game!

-**Tip:** Press F1 to open the networking debug menu.
+**Tip:** Press F1 to open the networking debug menu to see things like ping, networking throughput, frame data, etc.

 ## License